-Your coverage provides you with medical benefits for treatment of an illness or injury, prevention of illness and injury, and promotion of good health.
-The Health Plan Hawaii Member Handbook provides further information about this plan including Member's Rights and Responsibilities, Well-Being Services and preventive health services.
+The Trust Fund has contracted with us to administer a health benefits plan as described in this Guide to Benefits.
+The type of health coverage provided by the Plan is called a Health Maintenance Organization.
+If you enroll in our Health Maintenance Organization, you will have medical benefits for treatment of an illness or injury, prevention of illness and injury, and promotion of good health.
+The Health Plan Hawaii Member Handbook provides further information about this Plan including Member's Rights and Responsibilities, Well-Being Services and preventive health services.
 In the event the Handbook differs from this Guide to Benefits, the Guide takes precedence.
 You can get a copy of the Handbook by calling your nearest Customer Service office listed on the back cover of this Guide or visit our web site at www.hmsa.com.